 The service provider ID is an existing service provider.

-The NPAC SMS rejects the request if any subscriptionVersionNPAC objects exist for a TN specified by the serviceProvNPA-NXX-X-value.
+The NPAC SMS rejects the request if any subscriptionVersionNPAC objects exist for a TN specified by the serviceProvNPA-NXX-X-value in cases where the Code Holder SPID and the Block Holder SPID are NOT the same value.

 The NPAC SMS receives the M-CREATE request and sets the serviceProvNPA-NXX-X-ID, serviceProvNPA-NXX-X-CreationTimeStamp and serviceProvNPA-NXX-X-ModifiedTimeStamp.
 The NPAC SMS then issues a response indicating whether the serviceProvNPA-NXX-X object was successfully created.